make router-id a local router loopback address (optional)

 # eBGP functions now, but doesn't do anything

-# in order for you and your eBGP to actually learn some routers from the remote network you need to configure routers on both peers (e.g. on both AS') to contain the "output.network" setting.
+# in order for you and your eBGP to actually learn some routes from the remote network you need to configure routers on both peers (e.g. on both AS') to contain the "output.network" setting.

 /routing/bgp/connection/set numbers=0 output.network=bgp-65100-out